 Additional testing of EAS will incrementally integrate other technologies that are Common Alerting Protocol (CAP)-based for a more resilient and effective system.

 Frequently Asked Questions about the Nationwide Test

 What technical issues were observed in the November 9th EAS Test?

 A technical malfunction occurred at the National Primary level that introduced a second set of Emergency Action Notification (EAN) headers into the system.
 This affected the audio quality for many downstream stations and in some cases, resulted in duplicated messages or muted the audio test message.
 Due to the technical malfunction, an echo effect in the message was heard and preceded by several EAS tones.

 How is FEMA mitigating and addressing these issues?

-FEMA is very committed to mitigating these issues through scientific testing at the Integrated Public Alert and Warning System (IPAWS) laboratory.
+FEMA is very committed to mitigating these issues through scientific testing at the Integrated Public Alert and Warning System (IPAWS) Lab at the Joint Interoperability Test Command (JITC).
 The duplicative technical malfunction that occurred has already been addressed, and FEMA will continue to make improvements through regular exercising and testing of the system.

 What were the key successes of the EAS Test?